Virginia lieutenant governor race questionnaire: John Reid

 In the last four years, we have seen the challenges and benefits of working with a legislative assembly of a political opposite party.
 How would you contribute to a more productive relationship with legislators even if they are controlled by the opposite party?

 Reid: I’m a unique candidate, who has spent my life navigating controversial issues and interacting with people of all backgrounds.
-Many have ridiculed my years as a radio host, but in order to be an effective talk show host, you need to study the issues and listen to others carefully before you give a strong .
+Many have ridiculed my years as a radio host, but in order to be an effective talk show host, you need to study the issues and listen to others carefully before you give a strong opinion.
 Having observed the Virginia legislature closely for decades, I am confident that I can build working relationships with people of both parties.

 Although lieutenant-governors are not lawmakers, they can show support for the work that is done by the General Assembly.
-What specific types of would your office support in the General Assembly if you were in charge?
+What specific types of legislation would your office support in the General Assembly if you were in charge?

 Reid: The Lt Governor must show clear leadership and confirm a commitment to rule of law, objectivity and its administration.
 I will stand with law-abiding citizens and speak out against those who want to coddle criminals.
-Virginia is at risk of falling behind states that have no car tax or income .
+Virginia is at risk of falling behind states that have no car tax or income taxes.
 To attract and retain business, we need to rethink our tax structure.
-I would also like to create more options for parents looking to find the right to educate their child.
+I would also like to create more options for parents looking to find the right school to educate their child.

-Reid: Virginia has some great public , but it also has some big problems which the public system doesn’t seem to be able correct.
+Reid: Virginia has some great public schools, but it also has some big problems which the public system doesn’t seem to be able correct.
 We must make it a priority to provide options for both parents and children.
 And we need reverse the trend that has made opting out for parents more difficult.
 The funding and opportunities for charter, church and home schools must be increased.
 I’ll be unpopular if I demand a return of academic and personal discipline, perhaps starting with mandatory uniforms or more severe punishments in place of passive programs.

 Would you be a good lieutenant-governor if you were to revise school curricula?